stdombek/docs/content/en/docs/ERM/ERM comparisons /_index.md

 ## Viewing a comparison

-Once you search for a comparison, the following information apprear in the ERM comparisons pane:
+Once you search for a comparison, the following information appear in the ERM comparisons pane:

 * **Name.** The name of the comparison.
 * **Running status.** The running status of the comparison.